 Product and account requirements

-App authentication is available with ArcGIS Location Platform, ArcGIS Online, and ArcGIS Enterprise.
+App authentication is available with ArcGIS Location Platform

-To create and manage OAuth credentials for app authentication, you need an ArcGIS account with a user type of Creator or higher.
-Your account must also have these additional privileges:
+App authentication requires an ArcGIS Online account with a user type of Creator or higher.
+The account must also have this additional privilege

 - General privileges > Content > Assign privileges to OAuth 2.0 applications